jpugazholi/TO-DO_LIST/README.md

 ## 📌 About This Project

-**TO-DO LIST** is a frontend-based task management web application built using **HTML5, CSS3, and JavaScript**.
+**TO-DO LIST** is a frontend-based task management web application built using **Reactjs, CSS3, and JavaScript**.

 The application provides a simple interface for users to add, manage, complete, and remove tasks.
 It focuses on implementing core frontend concepts while providing a clean and interactive user experience.

-This project was developed as a hands-on learning project to strengthen practical knowledge of **HTML, CSS, JavaScript, DOM manipulation, event handling, and Git/GitHub**.
+This project was developed as a hands-on learning project to strengthen practical knowledge of **Reactjs, CSS, JavaScript, DOM manipulation, event handling, and Git/GitHub**.

 ---